 How to Make Chicken Wings Crispy

-Once done you may want to make crispy chicken skin to enjoy, I get it.
-I like to pat dry, lay inside a sprayed basket so they don’t stick and brush on a sauce or sprinkle seasonings all over like our Dry Rub Air Fryer Wings.
-I mean yes as is there is flavor in the meat but most want MORE.
+Once done, you may want to make crispy chicken skin to enjoy, and I get it.
+I like to boil chicken wings before frying, then pat them dry, lay them inside a sprayed basket so they don’t stick, and brush on a sauce or sprinkle seasonings all over, like our Dry Rub Air Fryer Wings.
+I mean, yes, as is there is flavor in the meat, but most people want MORE.

 If you wanted to add breading to the outside you would instead of boiling in water you would instead submerge in a pot of hot oil.
 We show you How to Deep Fry Chicken Wings here that then you can toss with a sauce for added yum.